M1XOSiY/M1XOSiY/README.md

 Hey!
-I'm Mookie/Madi (She/He/Them) and you'll usually find me around Hoyoverse fandom on PonyTown.
+I'm Mookie/Madi and you'll usually find me around Hoyoverse fandom on PonyTown.

-I'm pretty shy when it comes to encounters and also awkward, so don't mind me repeating emojis because most of time I'm auto pilot...
+I'd love to have friends so please don't be afraid to ask!
+I can be awkward and shy at first so don't mind that <3.

 INFP-T * Genf/Panx * 18f